Tataskweyak Cree Nation

 Upgrades to the existing water treatment plant, as well as a source water assessment and water quality study have been completed.

-Design has begun for a long term solution involving sourcing the community's water from Assean Lake, which would include construction of a new water treatment plant at Assean Lake, conversion of the existing water treatment plant to a booster station, and the piping needed to bring the water to the community.
+Construction has begun for a long term solution involving sourcing the community's water from Assean Lake.
+This long term solution includes construction of a new water treatment plant at Assean Lake, conversion of the existing water treatment plant to a booster station, and the installation of the necessary piping to deliver the water to the community.

 The Cree Nation, with support from Indigenous Services Canada, recently completed work to improve its wastewater treatment system.